 Participation in UIL activities shall be in accordance with all applicable UIL rules and regulations.

-How and why a student's open enrollment approval could be revoked.
+How and why a student's Open Enrollment Out-of-District Transfer program approval could be revoked.

 Reasons for revocation at end of the school year

 - Repeated failures to abide by the rules specified in the GISD Student Code of Conduct.